hexeguitar/CH559_flash_verify_test/README.md

 I have created this project to automate the test procedures using a few useful bash and python scripts.

 The main part, the python flash script is based on work of Aaron Christopel (https://ATCnetz.de).
-I have rewritten the it to add more options, especially usb logging features which hopefully will help with solving the issue.
+I have rewritten it to add more options, especially usb logging features which hopefully will help with solving the issue.

 The main idea for the test is to generate a compiled bin file with sort of controlled length.
 To achieve that there is python script that generates long _const uint8_t_ arrays that are included in the main file.
 The values can be random, increasing or just a one constant integer.